-April is Bowel Cancer Awareness and Martin Whitfield MSP is joining other elected representatives across the UK in working with Bowel Cancer UK to help raise awareness of the symptoms of this type of cancer.
+April is Bowel Cancer Awareness Month and Martin Whitfield MSP is joining other elected representatives to help raise awareness of its symptoms.

 Bowel cancer is a broad term for cancer that begins in the large bowel, which is made up of the colon and rectum.
 Bowel cancer is more common in people over the age of 50, but it can affect anyone of any age.

 In Scotland the bowel cancer screening programme is available for people aged 50 to 74 and it is vital that anyone eligible participates in this.
 However, it is still important to be aware of the symptoms, whether you are over 50 or not.

 Bowel Cancer UK is raising awareness with its #KnowTheHigh5 symptoms, which are:

 - Bleeding from your bottom and/or blood in your poo